credentials/irma_api_server/README.md

 See below to run or build the server yourself.
 Alternatively, you can use our demo API server, which is setup to be very permissive (but only in the demo domain).
 It is hosted at `https://demo.irmacard.org/tomcat/irma_api_server/`, you can find its signing key [here](https://demo.irmacard.org/v2/data/pk.pem).

-# Running with Docker (recommended)
+# Running with Docker

-The most easy way to get this server quickly up and running is using Docker.
+The easiest way to get this server quickly up and running is using Docker.

-First generate an JWT Keypair that will be used by the API server to sign its responses:
+First generate an JWT keypair that will be used by the API server to sign its responses:

     ./utils/docker/docker_keygen.sh

-The output of this command will show you a Docker command that will run the API server and set the JWT keys in environment variables.
+This will output a Docker command that will run the API server and set the JWT keys in environment variables.
 It will also show the public JWT key in PEM format.
-You need to save both the run command and the JWT key to a save location!
+You should save both the run command and the JWT key someplace safely!

 Now, run the container using the command generated from the script, for example: